engag1ng/BWINF-43/README.md

 # BWINF-43
  Repo containing all my solutions for [BWINF 43](https://bwinf.de/bundeswettbewerb/43/).
- All solutions are written in [Python](https://www.python.org/), and include the documentation, input files and python scripts.
+ All solutions are written in [Python](https://www.python.org/).Documentation and I/O files are included.

+ ⭐Please star this repository!

 ---